A mapping between Lorentz-violating and conventional electrodynamics: Introduction

-At energies that can currently be reached in experimental situations, the effects resulting from Lorentz and CPT violation in underlying physics are described by the Standard-Model Extension (SME), which is an effective-field-theory framework containing the usual Standard Model~\cite{flatsme} and General Relativity~\cite{curvedsme} as limiting cases.
-A number of theoretical investigations and consistency studies have been performed within the context of the SME~\cite{investigations,rl06,hariton07}.
-Some of these studies have illuminated various conceptual questions, but so far none have suggested any internal inconsistencies.
+At energies that can currently be reached in experimental situations, the effects resulting from Lorentz and CPT violation in underlying physics can be described by the Standard-Model Extension (SME), which is an effective-field-theory framework containing the usual Standard Model\cite{flatsme} and General Relativity\cite{curvedsme} as limiting cases.
+The minimal SME (mSME), which only contains relevant and marginal operators, has provided the basis for numerous experimental investigations of Lorentz- and CPT-symmetry\cite{review}.
+Specific studies include, for instance, ones with photons\cite{randomphotonexpt,cherenkov}, neutrinos\cite{randomnuexpt}, electrons\cite{randomeexpt}, protons and neutrons\cite{randompnexpt}, mesons\cite{randomhadronexpt}, muons\cite{muexpt}, and gravity\cite{gravity}.
+Several of the obtained experimental limits can be regarded as testing Planck-scale physics.

-Its generality and consistency make the SME an excellent tool for the identification and analysis of experiments testing Lorentz and CPT symmetry, and numerous investigations along these lines have indeed been performed \cite{review}.
-Specific studies include, for instance, ones with photons~\cite{randomphotonexpt,cherenkov}, neutrinos~\cite{randomnuexpt}, electrons~\cite{randomeexpt}, protons and neutrons~\cite{randompnexpt}, mesons~\cite{randomhadronexpt}, and muons~\cite{muexpt}.
-These analyses have put tight bounds on a number of SME coefficients or combinations of them.
-Several of the obtained experimental constraints can be considered to test Planck-scale physics.